Brongkos

 Brongkos is a Javanese spicy meat and beans stew, specialty of Yogyakarta and other cities in Central Java, Indonesia.

 Brongkos stew should not be confused with the similarly named brengkes—the Javanese name for pepes which is food cooked in banana leaf package.

 Ingredients

-Brongkos consists of diced meat; either beef, goat meat or mutton, hard boiled egg and tofu, stewed with beans, usually black-eyed peas or red kidney beans and diced chayote and sometimes carrots.
+Brongkos consists of diced meat, either beef, goat meat, or mutton; a hard-boiled egg and tofu; stewed beans, usually black-eyed peas or red kidney beans; diced chayote; and sometimes carrots.